mscpereira/mscpereira/README.md

 - 🌱 I’m currently learning React and Ruby on Rails

-- 👯 I’m looking to collaborate on Projects, Tech Articles
+- 👯 I’m looking for job oportunities and to collaborate on new projects and tech articles

-- 💬 Talk to me about Ruby, Rails, JavaScript, React, CSS, Open Source
+- 💬 Talk to me about Ruby, Rails, JavaScript, React, CSS and Open Source Projects

 <br>
 <br>